milesp8428/sep10-freedom-project/prep/content.md

 ## Part B: possible future
 * Solar panel windows.
   * When you are gone you can put down your solar panel windows and they will act as solar panels on your windows.
+  * It could have a switch that you could hit to put them down or up.
+  * There could be an AI the detects when you have left the house and it would put down the solar panels.
+  * If a light is off they could go down in that room.
+  * They could turn to the sun to get as much sunlight as possible.
 * An app that architects could use to help them make sketches.
   * You can put in the location you are going to make your building in.
   * The amount of room you have to work with.